 Sticking the key to the cuffs in his pocket, Shark drew a pistol and advanced to the two paneled closet doors.

 “He got company?”
 Shark’s accomplice asked as she dabbed at her face in the mirror.

 Shark paid her no attention and leveled the pistol at the center of the closet, then thrust the doors open, almost tearing it from its track on the ceiling.
 Nothing.
 Not a thing but wire hangers on a cheap white beam.
 Shark turned his back and shrugged, “Lousy damn hotel.
 Walls are so thin that…”

-A low rumble came from behind him, stopping him in his place to watch the bubbles in the wall paper ripple again.
+A low rumble came from behind him, stopping him in his place to watch the bubbles in the wallpaper ripple again.
 Quicker than Tony’s eyes could see, something latched onto Shark’s jacket collar.
-For a brief moment he could have sworn it was a bent piece of wire hanger.
+For a brief moment, he could have sworn it was a bent piece of a wire hanger.
 The second Shark felt the presence behind him, he tried swiveling around, but some force knocked him off balance and he fell to the floor, sending the gun tumbling across the floor.
 He gave a startled shout and more wire hangers wrapped around his ankles.